PHOENIXCONTACT/MORYX-Framework/README.md

 - [MORYX Maintenance](https://github.com/PHOENIXCONTACT/MORYX-MaintenanceWeb)
 - [MORYX ClientFramework](https://github.com/PHOENIXCONTACT/MORYX-ClientFramework)

+## Getting Started

+Whether you want to debug and experiment with this repository or build an application based on the Abstraction Layers packages you need to follow a few simple steps to setup each of the modules.
+For both modules this requires the package *Moryx.Runtime.Maintenance.Web* and its [database configuration](http://localhost/maintenanceweb/#/databases).

+**Product Management**:
+1. Create or configure the database for *Moryx.Products.Model*
+2. Configure the storage mapping for your domain objects or use the [auto configuration methods](http://localhost/maintenanceweb/#/modules/ProductManager/console)

+**Resource Management**:
+1. Create or configure the database for *Moryx.Resources.Model*
+2. Execute the `ResourceInteractionInitializer` from [ResourceManager console](http://localhost/maintenanceweb/#/modules/ResourceManager/console) to provide the endpoint for the resource configuration UI.

 ## Domain Meta Model

 The Abstraction Layer defines the [domain independent model](/docs/articles/AbstractionLayer.md) of assets, products, processes and many more.
 It is the foundation for compatible models of systems and hardware independence of other modules.